 To define an in-service mooring system monitoring methodology.

-- Development of an in-service monitoring methodology from accessible measurements and numerical tools
+- Development of an in-service monitoring methodology based on accessible measurements and digital tools

 Partners and funding